What Anxious Attachment Really Feels Like (How to Begin Healing It)

 What Anxious Attachment Feels Like

 Anxious attachment doesn’t show up in polite language.
-It shows up in the body:
+It shows up in the body, often tied to emotional dysregulation in relationships, where perceived distance immediately activates a stress response.

 Somatic signs include: